![]() The perfect Instagram spot. Heavenly Reyna, the Californian singer-songwriter in July 2017 with dancer Michaela Kelly |

 History

 The steps were constructed when the wide Avenida del Mar by-pass was built, creating a large cutting in the landscape.
-A narrow track led up the hill up leading into a road called Camino de las Mesas and an area outside the town known as Las Mesas.
-A total of 90 steps were constructed in concrete, surfaced in non-slip tiles, with concrete upstands painted blue; two steel handrails were added.
+A track called Camino de las Mesas led up the hill from Avenida Juan Carlos I to a plateau area with a few country houses outside the town known as Las Mesas.
+A total of 90 steps were constructed in concrete, surfaced in non-slip tiles, with concrete upstands painted blue; two lightly supported handrails were added.
 Ten years later an unknown member (at least we were unable to identify them) of the Works Department of Estepona Town Hall decided to paint the steps in rainbow colours, because they pointed up to the sky, with the handrails painted in metalic gold.

 Heavenly Reyna, the Californian singer-songwriter visited in July 2017 before performing in the gardens of the (then) Fuerte Hotel Estepona as part of her Ignite European tour.